1tchy/mooncal/README.md

     cd mooncal
     activator test

+### Debugging
+    cd mooncal
+    activator -jvm-debug 5005 run
+And in your IDE add a remote debugging configuration.

 ### Supporting Mooncal
 * Feel free to [make a donation](http://mooncal.ch/#/about)
 * Feel free to develop a new feature/fix a bug/...